 10300 Taylor Ln, Manor, TX 78653

 Located in Manor, TX, just east of Austin, Crowe’s Nest Farm is a 100-acre working farm filled with hundreds of domestic farm animals and a wide, ever-growing array of Texas wildlife, gardens, and educational exhibits.
-The farm hosts over 40,000 children for school field trips each year and frequently holds other special, family-oriented events.
+The farm hosts over 40,000 children for school field trips yearly and frequently holds other special, family-oriented events.